jayspeidell/jayspeidell.github.io/_pages/cv.md

 * [Check it out on my projects page!](/portfolio/project00-pyswarms/){:target="_blank"}

 ### Galaxy Zoo Challenge - Image Classification with PyTorch
-* Analyzed the distribution of class labels
+* Analyzed the distribution of class labels.
-* Extracted the region of interest from each image using contours in OpenCV
+* Extracted the region of interest from each image using contours in OpenCV.
-* Wrote a weighted MSE loss function to de-prioritize sparse classes
+* Wrote a weighted MSE loss function to de-prioritize sparse classes.
-* Built a convolutional neural network that predicts the confidence level of crowdsourced classification data
+* Built a convolutional neural network that predicts the confidence level of crowdsourced classification data.
 * [Check it out on my projects page!](../portfolio/project07-galazy-zoo/){:target="_blank"}

 ### ODUConnect - Software Engineering Team Project